Solving Data-Driven Newsvendor Pricing Problems with Decision-Dependent Effect: Experiments

 In this section, we demonstrate the necessity of considering the decision-dependent characteristic of our model.
 Remind that the decision-dependent models are those in which the distribution of stochastic parameters, for example the demands, depend on the decision itself, rather than being determined solely by the features.
 Failure to account for this property can lead to significant errors in the solution obtained.
 We will compare two solution approaches: the decision-dependent scenario solved by AGD and the decision-independent scenario solved by reliable optimization tools.
 We show that accounting for the decision-dependent nature of the problem is crucial for obtaining accurate solutions.

 We first describe the two scenarios mentioned above.
 In the decision-dependent scenario, we construct approximate model as (\ref{eq::appr-obj}) and use AGD algorithm to solve the model.
 In the decision-independent scenario, however, we construct the approximate model in the same way as the decision-dependent scenario.
 The only difference is that we delete the price variable $p$ from the weight function $w^i(\cdot)$.
 We use the minimization function in "scipy" package in Python, since the removal of decision variable from the weight function significantly reduces the complexity of the approximate model.
+We also study the performance of pure SAA method, which ignores both decision-dependent effect and feature (see Section \ref{sec::appd-pureSAA} for detail).

-We also conduct experiments on both simulated and real-world datasets.
+We conduct the comparison on both simulated and real-world datasets.
 In the simulated dataset experiments, we compare the objective function obtained from the two scenarios.
 In the real-world dataset, since we are unable to determine the true objective function due to the unknown demand distribution, we instead assume that the historical pricing decisions in the test set are reasonable.
-We then compare the optimization results obtained from both decision-dependent and decision-independent scenarios to the historical prices in the test set.
+We then compare the optimization results obtained from decision-dependent, decision-independent and pure SAA scenarios to the historical prices in the test set.
 We set the deviation from the historical prices as a criterion of the performance of the algorithm.

-As shown in Table \ref{tab::decision-dep}, when the decision-dependent characteristic of the problem is taken into account, the AGD algorithm can converge to a local minimum in the vicinity of the true optimum.
+The result on the simulated dataset shown in Table \ref{tab::decision-dep}, where the gap reduction is the difference between decision-independent approach and decision-dependent approach.
+When the decision-dependent characteristic of the problem is taken into account, the AGD algorithm can converge to a local minimum in the vicinity of the true optimum.
 However, when the decision-dependent is not taken into consideration, the obtained solution is significantly biased away from the true optimum.

-The results of of the real-world pricing problem can be seen in Figure \ref{fig::decision-dep-price-dist}.
+The results of the real-world pricing problem can be seen in Figure \ref{fig::decision-dep-price-dist}.
 When the decision-dependent characteristic of the problem is considered, the obtained pricing decision is close to the true historical price, while the solution obtained under the decision-independent assumption was significantly biased away from the historical prices, which is consistent with the simulated dataset.

 In summary, we demonstrate the importance of accounting for the decision-dependent characteristic of our weight approximation model.
 In both simulated and practical dataset, failure to consider the decision-dependent characteristic can result in significant errors in the solution obtained.
 This proves the necessity of decision-dependent characteristic and hence illustrates the importance of AGD algorithm that can solve this kind of problem.